A Message From the Kalamazoo Promise about your Scholarship

 Based on your funding level, your Kalamazoo Promise scholarship will be applied toward residential, undergraduate tuition for courses taken on the main campus, at regional campuses, and for online courses.
 The award can be used for WMU tuition costs associated with studying abroad not to exceed the cost of tuition at WMU.

 Your Promise will also be applied towards mandatory fees which currently include the following (these are subject to change):

 - Fall Welcome fee

 - online support fee

 - New Student Orientation fee

 - student assessment fee

 Your Promise will cover up to 130 credit hours within your ten years of eligibility according to your funding level.
 Withdrawn, repeated and failed courses count against this total.
 Few academic programs at WMU will require more than 130 credit hours.
 If you are enrolled in such a program at WMU you can complete a credit limit waiver form and return to the Kalamazoo Promise Office.

-The percentage of your tuition and mandatory fees covered by the Kalamazoo Promise are based on the number of years you attended.
+The percentage of your tuition and mandatory fees covered by the Kalamazoo Promise is based on the number of years you attended.
 There is no GPA requirement.
 After submitting your Kalamazoo Promise Scholarship application to the Kalamazoo Promise, you will receive a letter indicating the outcome of your application.
 If accepted, it will also include your funding level.
-You can check your funding level and number of credits remaining at anytime by logging into your Kalamazoo Promise account.
+You can check your funding level and the number of credits remaining at any time by logging into your Kalamazoo Promise account.

 |Years in Attendance||Benefit|